jojozhuang/jojozhuang.github.io/_posts/2016-03-16-building-course-player-with-nodejs-and-socketio.md

 ```sh
 $ npm start
 ```
 View the course player at http://localhost:12103/ in chrome.
+On the top of the player, there is the slider bar and a Play button.
+There are two canvases below the slider bar.
+The left one is for screenshot and the right one is for whiteboard.
 ![MIME Type](/public/pics/2016-03-16/homepage.png)
-Click the `Play` button to start watching the course.
-Both screenshot and whiteboard are showing the data received from server.
+Click the `Play` button, the slider bar begins to move and the current time will increment in seconds.
+Meanwhile, the screenshot and whiteboard canvas show the content simultaneously.
 ![MIME Type](/public/pics/2016-03-16/playing.png)
-You can also drag the slider bar to move forward or backward.
+You can drag the slider bar to move forward or backward.
 ![MIME Type](/public/pics/2016-03-16/playing2.png)

 ## 4. Source Files